WladimirW/netnei/tutorial/step_1/README.md

 This part cycles through all the recognized text lines.
 The recognized lines are all stored in the response body as 'lines'.
 We **delete** all **small 'o's**, as they are misinterpreted circles (there are no lower case letters in number plates) and **match** the result against a **regular expression** to see, if they are in german number plate format.
 To **finish up** our previously started **Try block**, we need to **catch** the possibly **thrown errors** in **except block**.
 Simply **add** the following code **below the previous code**.
-**Keep track of the indents. the following except lines need to be on the same indent level as the try block from above**
+**Keep track of the indents. the following except lines need to be on the same indent level as the try block from the beginning of the function.**

 ```python
     except requests.exceptions.RequestException as e: